The Issues

 • CT has the 2nd highest state/local tax burden in the US and 2nd highest debt burden in the US, largely due to out of control government spending.

 • The majority party has proposed a statewide property tax, capital gains surcharge, and increased conveyance tax on homes over $1 million.
-I oppose all of these additional burdens on CT’s taxpayers.
+I have vocally opposeed all of these additional burdens on CT’s taxpayers.

 • I strongly oppose a statewide property tax, which has been proposed by the Democrat majority.
 This is in addiiton to what we pay to Stamford and Greenwich already.